 Find out more: house surveys explained - learn about different types of surveys and how much they cost

 It's very common for buyers in England and Wales to make an offer below the asking price, rather than offering the full amount.
-Our 2015 survey of 1,990 recent home movers found that 73% of buyers initially offered below the asking price and 66% succeeded in paying below it, so you should factor this in when setting your asking price.
+Our 2015 survey found that 73% of buyers initially offered below the asking price and 66% succeeded in paying below it, so you should factor this in when setting your asking price.

 However, we also found that 5% of buyers paid above the asking price.
 This is more common in very competitive areas where demand outstrips supply and sellers receive bids from several buyers.
 If you find yourself in this situation as a seller, your estate agent will advise you on the best way to proceed.

-We know that it can be hard to know where to start when looking for a conveyancer or property solicitor.
-That's why we've teamed up with a national law firm that we believe offers a conveyancing service you can trust.
+It can be hard to know where to start when looking for a conveyancer or property solicitor - so we've teamed up with a national law firm that we believe offers a conveyancing service you can trust.
 Find out more about Which?
 Conveyancing.

 - Updated by: Stephen Maunder